tactics-osrs/SPT-AKI-loot-npc-ESP/README.md

 # SPT-AKI-loot-npc-ESP
 #####################################################################
-This is a attempt at making a bot/loot ESP Built for a old version of EmuTarkov, I took the code and made it work for SPT-Tarkov, updated the versions and files, and compiled it into a .DLL File for ease of installation.
+This is a attempt at making a bot/loot ESP Built for a old version using Visual Studio 2022 with C++, of EmuTarkov, I took the code and made it work for SPT-Tarkov, updated the versions and files, and compiled it into a .DLL File for ease of installation.
 #####################################################################
 I do not own this CODE!
 The original maker of this code is written